Owain Lawgoch (?)1

 Edmund Rolfe married Sarah Allen, daughter of Stephen Allen.1

-Edmund Rolfe lived at Heacham, Norfolk, England.1
+He lived at Heacham, Norfolk, EnglandG.1

 Citations